 There are times when hovering like that is indeed far more difficult, though, so be aware of some of the basic strategies for managing yourself and your buoyancy in a current.

-All dives here are guided, and your divemaster will always deploy a marker buoy before the group ascends to the surface, so your boat captain can easily find you.
+All dives here are guided, and your divemaster will always deploy a marker buoy before the group ascends to the surface, so your boat captain can easily find you, and the many boats in Cozumel can clearly see the buoys and avoid the divers underneath!

 I strongly recommend visiting your local dive shop or browsing this Amazon link for a good personal surface marker buoy (SMB) – a.k.a. safety sausage – on a spool.

-Divers should eventually get to a point where they are comfortable deploying it underwater or once you safely ascend, just in case the currents pull you away from your group.
+Divers should eventually get to a point where they are comfortable deploying an SMB underwater, or once you safely ascend, just in case the currents pull you away from your group.
 In the meantime, review this post on general Cozumel diver safety, here.

 If you never get out ahead of your divemaster and pay attention to sticking with your group, though, you will be completely fine.